vikram-2101/Stock-Market-Dashboard/contributing.md

 ---

-## Submitting a Pull Request & Finding a Task
+## Finding a Task & Submitting a Pull Request

 ### How to Find a Task

-We've tagged issues that are great for first-time contributors with the label `good first issue`.
-Look for these issues on our [Issues page](https://github.com/your-username/your-repo/issues).
+We've tagged issues that are great for first-time contributors with the good first issue and hacktoberfest labels.
+Look for these issues on our Issues page.

 ### Submitting a Pull Request (PR)